 - Attempt to secure evidence that casts reasonable doubt on the case against you

 - Seek flaws in your arrest, such as a lack of probable cause for pulling you over

 - Negotiate for a lesser fine or reduced jail time, if necessary

 This is not a full list of what your lawyer may be able to accomplish on your behalf.
 While you do have the legal right to represent yourself in court, you may not want to take actions that put your future in jeopardy.
 A legal team that understands how DWI cases proceed can employ measures that are designed to put your best interests first.
 Call the Law Offices of Randall B. Isenberg today at (214) 696-9253.

-For a free legal consultation with a ALR Suspended License Lawyer serving Denton, call (214) 696-9253
+For a free legal consultation with a ALR Suspended License Lawyer in Denton, call (214) 696-9253

 Additional Legal Consequences to License Suspension